 'Block' was a British amphibious undertaking to destroy the last remnants of the Japanese forces on Ramree island off the Arakan western coastal region of Burma after the landing of Brigadier R. C. Cottrell-Hill’s Indian 71st Brigade of Major General C. E. N. Lomax’s Indian 26th Division in 'Matador' (iii) within the 'Talon' overall plan, which also included 'Sankey', 'Pendant' and 'Mike' (8/22 February 1945).

-'Block' was launched from Chittagong and the Naf river, and was preceded by the 'Matador' amphibious undertaking which started on 21 January 1945 under cover of the battleship Queen Elizabeth, the light anti-aircraft cruiser Phoebe, the destroyers Rapid and Napier, and the sloops Flamingo and Indian Kistna, with air support from the Republic Thunderbolt heavy fighters and North American Mitchell medium bombers of Air Commodore the Earl of Bandon’s No. 224 Group as well as some 85 Consolidated Liberator heavy bombers of Air Commodore F. J. W. Mellersh’s Strategic Air Force.
+'Block' was launched from Chittagong and the Naf river, and was preceded by the 'Matador' amphibious undertaking which started on 21 January 1945 under cover of the battleship Queen Elizabeth, the light anti-aircraft cruiser Phoebe, the destroyers Rapid and Napier, and the sloops Flamingo and Indian Kistna, with air support from the Republic Thunderbolt single-engined heavy fighters and North American Mitchell twin-engined medium bombers of Air Commodore the Earl of Bandon’s No. 224 Group as well as some 85 Consolidated Liberator four-engined heavy bombers of Air Commodore F. J. W. Mellersh’s Strategic Air Force.

 The 71st Brigade landed without opposition west of Kyaukpyu at 09.42.
 There was a measure of confusion after the leading motor launch and a landing craft were blown up after striking mines, but order was soon restored and the landing went in a mere 12 minutes late and by the afternoon of the same day the beach-head had been secured.
 On 22 January Brigadier J. F. R. Forman’s Indian 4th Brigade of the same division came ashore, assumed control of the beach-head and occupied Kyaukpyu.
-One day later the 71st Brigade began to move south along Ramree’s west coast, occupying Mayin on 25 January and reaching the Yanbauk Chaung on 26 January.
+One day later the 71st Brigade began to move to the south along Ramree’s western coast, occupying Mayin on 25 January and reaching the Yanbauk Chaung on 26 January.
 By this time opposition was stiffening from what had by now been identified as the 2/121st Regiment of Lieutenant General Shigesaburo Miyazaki’s 54th Division in Lieutenant General Shozo Sakurai’s 28th Army.

 On the same day Royal Marines landed in 'Sankey' on Cheduba island, off the south-western side of Ramree island, only to find the island deserted.
 On 31 January Lomax sought to bypass the Japanese holding the Yanbauk Chaung, now pinned by the Indian 4th Brigade, and thus ordered his 71st Brigade to cross north-east across the island to Sane and them turn south once more toward the town of Ramree.
 By 1 February the 71st Brigade had entered Sane and units of the 26th Division’s reserve, Brigadier L. G. Thomas’s Indian 36th Brigade, had occupied Sagu Kyun island off the southern tip of Ramree island and relieved the Royal Marines on Cheduba island.

 As a result of the instruction issued by Lieutenant General Sir Oliver Leese, commander-in-chief of the Allied Land Forces, South-East Asia, for an enlargement of the operations in Arakan, Lieutenant General Sir Philip Christison, commanding the Indian XV Corps of which the 26th Division was a part, ordered Lomax on 4 February to start 'Block' and so destroy Ramree island’s Japanese garrison, wholly clear the smaller islands between Ramree and the mainland with the help of the available naval forces, and undertake raids on the coast between Taungup and the An river in a concerted effort to disrupt the Japanese line of communication to the north and also to establish the Japanese strength and dispositions in the Taungup area.
-Lomax was also informed that he was not required to garrison Cheduba island and that Brigadier R. F. Johnstone’s East African 22nd Brigade, of the corps reserve, would be sent to Kyaukpyu to come under his command and garrison Ramree island.
+Lomax was also informed that he was not required to garrison Cheduba island and that Brigadier R. F. Johnstone’s 22nd (East Africa) Brigade, of the corps reserve, would be sent to Kyaukpyu to come under his command and garrison Ramree island.

 On 7 February, the 71st Brigade, with armoured support, reached the western side Ramree town and met strenuous opposition.
 The 4th Brigade, which had pushed past the Yanbauk Chaung to reach the Ledaung Chaung, was now instructed to wheel east and assist the 71st Brigade, and on 9 February the two brigades succeeded in occupying Ramree town.